 BACKED BY EXPERIENCE

-Cook County Sex Crimes Defense Lawyer
+Cook County Sex Crimes Attorney

 Sex-related allegations are some of the most challenging to navigate.
-If you have been accused of a sex crime, do not hesitate to consult an experienced defense attorney immediately.
+If you have been accused of a sex crime, do not hesitate to consult an experienced criminal defense attorney immediately.
 Many factors will impact the outcome of a sex charge, including the age of the alleged victim and your relationship with them.

 Attorney William Wolf is a published lawyer with a repertoire of successful defenses, including getting a rape conviction overturned (People v.
 Jerry Miller) as part of his work with the Innocence Project and a not-guilty verdict (People v.
 W.M.) for sexual assault of a child based on a medical expert’s misleading report.